-At June 30, 2022, the SRF reported a liability of \$42 for its proportionate share of the total OPEB liability.
-The total OPEB liability was based upon an actuarial valuation performed as of June 30, 2021.
+At June 30, 2024, the SRF reported a liability of \$49 for its proportionate share of the total OPEB liability.
+The total OPEB liability was based upon an actuarial valuation performed as of June 30, 2023.
 The SRF's proportion of the total OPEB liability was based on the ratio of SRF's headcount of active employees and covered spouses in relation to all active employees and covered spouses of the plan.
-At June 30, 2021, the SRF's proportion was 0.024%, which was an increase of 0.007% from the prior measurement date.
+At June 30, 2023, the SRF's proportion was 0.024%, which was no change from the prior measurement date.

-For the year ended June 30, 2022, the SRF recognized OPEB expense of \$5.
-At June 30, 2022, the SRF reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+For the year ended June 30, 2024, the SRF recognized OPEB expense of \$5.
+At June 30, 2024, the SRF reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:

-Defer outflo of reso ows infl Deferred inflows of resources
+out erred flows sources inf erred lows sources

 Differences between expected

-and actual experience \$ - \$ 1
+and actual experience \$ 11 \$ 2

-Changes of assumptions 2 1
+Changes of assumptions 2 19

-Change in proportate share 5 3
+Change in proportate share 3 5

-Total \$ 7 \$ 5
+Total \$ 16 \$ 26